We’re back! Season Three is in full swing, with new episodes dropping every other week.

-It’s our last episode of 2014, and – in the spirit of the coming New Year – we’re talking budgets.
-The Christmas bills are about to start rolling in, which means ’tis the season for resolving to control your money this year.
-We want you...read more
+It's our last episode of 2014, and - in the spirit of the coming New Year - we're talking budgets.
+The Christmas bills are about to start rolling in, which means 'tis the season for resolving to control your money this year.
+We want you to stick to it, so in this...read more

 Teaching Kids About Money On episode 24 of the Because Money Podcast we are joined by Caroline Munshaw and Jenni Bolton of Cent$ible Students.
-They are self-proclaimed “money-moms” and work with kids in the school system from K-8 teaching financial...read more
+They are self-proclaimed "money-moms" and work with kids in the school system from K-8 teaching financial literacy.
+Cent$ible...read more

 This week we are joined by John Robertson PhD to discuss the credibility of online anonymous financial advice.
-Also John gives some highlights from his new book “The Value of Simple” to be released in early December 2014. *Updated Nov.
-11 2014 Here is an...read more
+Also John gives some highlights from his new book "The Value of Simple" to be released in early December 2014. *Updated Nov.
+11 2014 Here is an excellent...read more

 If you want something done about something, you send an email directly to Ellen Roseman and consider it case closed.
-Ellen has been a consumer advocate since before “consumer advocacy” was a thing, standing up to corporate giants and getting answers.
-Ellen...read more
+Ellen has been a consumer advocate since before "consumer advocacy" was a thing, standing up to corporate giants and getting answers.
+Ellen Roseman is...read more